sixi0828/OSUM/examples/osum/README.md

 ### Select the appropriate GPU/NPU

 The OSUM model is trained on Huawei Ascend 910B, but the training and inference codes support both GPU and NPU.
+If training on a GPU, please set `train_backend` to `nccl` instead of `hccl` in the startup script.

 The inference of this project roughly requires 20G of video memory.
 If you have such a graphics card on your machine, set the serial number of the graphics card on which you want to perform inference: